 What time does the school day start and end?

 *IMPORTANT* Due to Covid19 there are changes to our start and end times, and the timetable of the day.
-Please go to [News&Events/ Coronavirus - Attending School] for the most uptodate information.
+The timetable of staggered start and end time for MARCH 8th 2021 reopening can be found below.

 What do I do if my child cannot attend school at short notice?